Are You Board Ready? Take our Self-Assessment

 Boards often look for specific skill sets in their searches.
 So you may get bonus points if you answer “Yes” on these questions:

-- Can you be designated a Financial Expert?
+- Can you be designated a Financial Expert in order to serve as Audit Committee Chair?

 - Do you have experience in areas that are especially important in our changing world such as risk management, international markets, M&A, social media, big data, digital transformation, ESG, etc.?